Graduation (album): Recording and production

-Widely considered by music critics and listeners alike to be the most radio-friendly track on Graduation, West defines the studio album's third single "Good Life" as the song with the most "blatant hit-recordness".
+Widely considered by music critics and listeners alike to be the most radio-friendly track on Graduation, West defines the album's third single "Good Life" as the song with the most "blatant hit-recordness".
 The track features vocals from R&B singer T-Pain, who utilizes the voice audio processor technology of Auto-Tune.
-The song is sampled from Michael Jackson's song P.Y.T.
-(Pretty Young Thing).
+The song is sampled from Michael Jackson's song "P.Y.T.
+(Pretty Young Thing)".
 West had previously experimented with the technology on his debut album The College Dropout for the background vocals on the songs "Jesus Walks" and "Never Let Me Down".
 During his brief stay in Sweden, West sent through sixteen different mixes of "Good Life" over to their recording studio for the audio mastering process.
 West admitted that he actually did not really care for the single, but he was pressured into releasing it by his record label Def Jam Recordings.
-However, West has since clarified that he doesn't retain any lingering animosity whatsoever towards his record label in regards to this.
+However, West has since clarified that he does not retain any lingering animosity whatsoever towards his record label in regards to this.

 Graduation started taking definite form around the time of the filming of the music video for its second single "Stronger", whereas prior West had been "aimlessly making songs".
 The music video was directed by famed music video director, film director, and screenwriter Hype Williams.
 The sci-fi imagery of music video inspired West to take his album in a more futuristic direction.
 After the filming of the music video, which began before West had even written the song's second verse, he returned to the studio to redo parts of "Stronger" and various other tracks he recorded for the album, watching films such as Total Recall for more ideas.
 West mixed the track seventy-five times, as he could not seem to get the kick drum to sound precisely the way that he wanted it to, amongst other issues.
 He worked on "Stronger" with eight different audio engineers and eleven different mix engineers around the globe and recorded over fifty versions of the track.
 Still feeling dissatisfied after hearing the number-one hit single inside a club compared alongside Timbaland's 2007 single "The Way I Are", which was his favorite hip-hop beat at the time, West enlisted the record producer to assist him in redoing the drum programming.